MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 **Available SDKs and open-source projects**:

-Kusto offers client SDK that can be used to ingest and query data with:
+Kusto offers client SDKs that can be used to ingest and query data with:
 <!-- should this be ADX not Kusto?-->

 * [Python SDK](kusto/api/python/kusto-python-client-library.md)